 Sometimes ice cream scoops are numbered.
 The number indicates how many of these scoops would be required to equal an American quart (32 oz / 950 ml) in volume.
 One that you’d have to have 8 scoops to equal a US quart would be labelled a #8, and each scoop would be obviously 4 oz (8 x 4 equalling the 32 oz in a US quart.)

-Some Ice Cream Scoops have a squeezee mechanism on the handle.
-When you squeeze it, a spring-operated lever sweeps across the bottom of the bowl, under the scoop of ice cream, causing it to easily fall out.
-This saves having to shake it out (possibly detaching in mid-upward swoop causing it to land somewhere outside the serving dish.)
+Some ice cream scoops have a squeezee mechanism on the handle.
+When you squeeze it, a spring-operated lever sweeps across the bottom of the bowl under the scoop of ice cream, causing it to more easily fall out.
+This saves having to shake it out (possibly detaching in mid-upward swoop causing it to land somewhere on the floor or ceiling.)
 A variation of this has two wires that start out in the middle of the bottom of the bowl, and sweep to their respective sides when a lever is pressed.
-Not all of these types have levers which are easily operated by left-handed people.
+Not all of these types have levers which are necessarily easily operated by left-handed people.

 Non-stick ones have antifreeze inside the walls of the bowl.
 The heat from your hands warms the handle, and presumably this heat passes into the bowl.
 Most of these are not dishwasher or hot-water safe.

 Using ice cream scoops

 Very few scoops are up to taking on a truly rock-hard tub or block of ice cream.
 Many people who have summer jobs scooping ice cream swear they build up gym-calibre muscles on their arms.
 Still, most ice cream scoops are better than using regular metal or plastic spoons, which will invariably break or snap on you.

 Ones with sharp edges on the rims of the bowls can cut through hard ice cream more easily.
 Some have a pointy-ended bowl, to help dig into square corners of ice cream sold in boxes.
 Long handles also help with leverage.